onnx/tensorflow-onnx/README.md

 ```

 # How tf2onnx works
-While the protobuf format of ONNX is not all that different than onnx, mileage will vary because TensorFlow supports 4x the ops compared to the current version of ONNX.
 The converter needs to take care of a few things:
 1. Convert the protobuf format.
 Since the format is similar this step is straight forward.
 2. TensorFlow types need to be mapped to their ONNX equivalent.